 Carbon Monoxide Detectors: Ultimate Guide

-Carbon monoxide (CO) is one of the most hazardous gases found in the home.
+Carbon monoxide (CO) is a potentially hazardous gas found in the home.
 Nicknamed the “silent killer,” CO gas is colorless, odorless, tasteless and non-irritating, yet it can cause unconsciousness, brain damage or death.
-As a result, more than 400 people die of accidental carbon monoxide influence each year, a higher fatality rate than any other type of poisoning.
+Because of this, more than 400 people suffer fatal carbon monoxide poisoning each year, a larger fatality rate versus other types of poisoning.

-As the weather cools off, you close up your home for the winter and trust in heating appliances to stay warm.
-These situations are when the risk of carbon monoxide poisoning is highest.
-The good news is you can protect your family from carbon monoxide in different ways.
-One of the most effective methods is to install CO detectors in your home.
-Use this guide to help you understand where carbon monoxide can appear from and how to make the most of your CO alarms.
+While the weather gets colder, you seal your home for the winter and trust in heating appliances to stay warm.
+This is where the risk of carbon monoxide inhalation is highest.
+Thankfully you can protect your family from carbon monoxide in several ways.
+One of the most efficient methods is to put in CO detectors around your home.
+Try this guide to help you understand where carbon monoxide comes from and how to take full advantage of your CO alarms.

 Carbon monoxide is a byproduct of incomplete combustion.
-Because of this, this gas can appear anytime a fuel source is burned, including natural gas, propane, oil, charcoal, gasoline, woo, and more.
-Frequent causes of carbon monoxide in a house include:
+As a result, this gas is generated when a fuel source burns, like natural gas, propane, oil, charcoal, gasoline, woo, and more.
+Prevalent causes of carbon monoxide in a house consist of:

 • Clogged clothes dryer vent